-Hans J. Wegner Pair of 'Airport Slipper' Chairs in Leather and Metal
+Hans J. Wegner Pair of 'Airport Slipper' Chairs in Leather and Steel

 When buying or delivering an item within the EU, VAT usually applies and will be added.

-This pair of Airport chairs are designed by Hans Wegner in 1958.
+This pair of Airport chairs are created by Hans Wegner in 1958.
 Although, not specifically designed for airports, the chair thanks its name to the Copenhagen's Kastrup Airport, that was furnished with similar chairs.
 The chair is simplistic, yet strong in its design by means of the black leather upholstery, the metal base and metal details on the side.
 These chairs are a great example of Wegner's work in thin upholstery that is yet still highly comfortable and strong; Wegner proved that upholstered furniture did not have to be large and overstuffed.

 The chairs are finished with a metal label of the "Danish Furniture Control, which indicates that it is an early version of this model.